oskariorg/sample-application/README.md

 Here are the steps to setup the build environment:

-1. Make sure you have the command line programs `git`, and `node` version 8 or greater
+1. Make sure you have the command line programs `git`, and `node` version 10.12.0 or greater (recommended 12)
 2. Clone the application repository (this one): `git clone https://github.com/oskariorg/sample-application.git`
 3. Run `npm install`